 An R9 credit rating is attached to debt erased by a bankruptcy.
 The credit bureau includes a first-time bankruptcy on a credit report for 6 years after the date of discharge and a second-time bankruptcy for 15 years after discharge.

 If you’re interested in understanding your options further, don’t hesitate to give us a call.
-We’re always happy to hear from you and are able to meet you at any one of our six conveniently located offices.
+We’re always happy to hear from you and are able to meet with you via telephone or in person at any one of our many conveniently located offices throughout Ontario.
 Experience the relief that a free consultation can bring.
 Call now.